cyberdyne-corp/skynet/README.md

 Point your browser at http://localhost to see the result.

-### Consul UI
+### Consul

+You can place different configuration files in consul/config, they will be loaded by Consul.

+You can place your watch handlers inside consul/handlers, it will be map on the container in */handlers*.

-Access the Consul UI via http://localhost:8500
+You can access the Consul UI via http://localhost:8500